ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: ProDER: Our Proposed Approach

 where $x_i$ is the input sample, $y_i$ is the class label, $z_i$ is the model's output logits.
 Let $f_i$ be the learned feature representation of the sample (typically extracted from a penultimate layer).
 For class $c$, the distance to the class prototype is computed for each sample:

 Samples are then ranked by their distance to the class prototype, denoted as \( d_i \).
+We define $\rho \in [0, 1]$ as the ratio controlling the trade-off between representative and diverse samples in the hybrid memory selection strategy.
 The selection process retains the \( \lfloor \rho K \rfloor \) closest samples (representative instances) and the remaining \( K - \lfloor \rho K \rfloor \) farthest samples (diverse instances), forming the selected index set:

 where \( \text{Bottom}_k(d) \) selects the \( k \) samples with the smallest distances, and \( \text{Top}_k(d) \) selects the \( k \) samples with the largest distances.